-There was a spirit of celebration at The Radclyffe School this morning, as Year 11 students collected their GCSE and BTEC results.
+There was a spirit of celebration at The Radclyffe School on GCSE Results Day, as Year 11 students collected their GCSE and BTEC results.

 The students were delighted to come to school to collect their results, and to share the experience with their friends.
 The Street, the large open space within the school was free of barriers that have controlled access for the past 17 months, and the young people were able to celebrate with their teachers.

 The ‘headline’ figures compared to previous years are as follows: